Ferdinand von Malaisé: Biography

-Ferdinand was the son of Christophe Malaisé of St Menges, France and Magdalena neé Stephani of Mainz, Germany.
+Ferdinand was the son of Christophe Malaisé of St Menges, France and Magdalena née Stephani of Mainz, Germany.
 Ferdinand's father was employed by the Rhine Customs Union (Rheinschifffahrts-Octroi), formed in 1804 by the French and Holy Roman Empires.
 In 1821, the family moved from Neuburg am Rhein to Germersheim.

 In 1822 at the age of 16, Ferdinand joined the Bavarian Army in Landau near Germersheim.
 In 1825 he was posted to Munich.
 After being promoted to captain, Ferdinand became tutor to Ludwig III, the last King of Bavaria and his brother Prinz Leopold.
-After further promotions in 1853 and 1861, Ferdinand was awarded the Royal Bavarian Order of Merit in 1862.
+After further promotions in 1853 and 1861, Ferdinand was awarded the Royal Bavarian Order of Merit and the title of Ritter in 1862.
 In 1870 he was appointed Commander, 1st Royal Bavarian Field Artillery Brigade and director of Field Artillery, 1st Royal Bavarian Corps during the Franco-Prussian War (19 July 1870 – 10 May 1871).
-In 1887 he was enrolled in the nobility of Bavaria as Ritter.
+In 1887 he was enrolled in the hereditary nobility of Bavaria.
 He died in June 1892 and is buried in the Alte Südfriedhof in München, Germany.